Vectorface/vpci/README.md

 The prefix can be setup in one of two ways.
 Either by modifying the program's [configuration](#configurability) or by calling a `setPrefix($prefix)` method.

-*NOTE:* Prefixes set with the `setPrefix($prefix)` method are volitile, meaning they are not retained after the program terminates.
+*NOTE:* Prefixes set with the `setPrefix($prefix)` method are volatile, meaning they are not retained after the program terminates.

 #### Prefix Example

-If you set the prefix vaiable to `"vpci"`, for example:
+If you set the prefix variable to `"vpci"`, for example:

 ```json
 {